cypress-io/cypress-documentation/source/api/commands/submit.md

 Oftentimes using `.submit()` directly is more concise and conveys what you're trying to test.

 If you want the other guarantees of waiting for an element to become actionable, you should use a different command like {% url `.click()` click %} or {% url `.type()` type %}.

+## Submit will fail if there are form validation errors

+If the form being submitted includes inputs with {% url 'client-side validation' https://developer.mozilla.org/en-US/docs/Learn/Forms/Form_validation %} and that validation fails, `.submit()` will fail and list the validation failures.

 # Rules